 Now that you know the basics of Making Tax Digital - from the terms to useful tips - and why you should use a bookkeeping app, take the first step towards getting ready for Making Tax Digital as the deadline rapidly approaches.

-We’re in the process of creating an easy-to-follow summary sheet, highlighting what the scheme is all about, why the government has created it, the steps you can take right now to be prepared and a lot more to make your digital bookkeeping journey an easy one.
-Keep your eyes peeled as this will be out very soon!
+We've put together an easy-to-follow summary sheet, highlighting what the scheme is all about, why the government has created it, the steps you can take right now to be prepared and a lot more to make your digital bookkeeping journey an easy one.
+Download it below: